cloudflare/docs-examples/workflows/durableAgent/README.md

-# Cloudflare Workflows - Durable AI Agent
+# Cloudflare Workflows - Build an Agent with Workflows + Agents SDK

 This template demonstrates how to build a durable AI agent using Cloudflare Workflows.
 The agent loop is checkpointed at each LLM turn and tool call, providing automatic retries and error handling.
 Real-time progress updates are broadcast to connected clients via a Durable Object using the Agents SDK.